drBenway/pixi-vn-wiki/start/markup-tailwindcss.md

 You can learn more on the [Tailwind CSS website](https://tailwindcss.com/).

-It is also possible to install Tailwind CSS Plugins.
+There are various Tailwind CSS plugins available.
 Here is a list of some of them:

 * [Tailwind CSS Motion](https://docs.rombo.co/tailwind): Add animations to your Tailwind CSS project.